andrei-07/rp-overcooked-centralized-critics/README.md

 # Human-Aware Reinforcement Learning

 This code is based on the work in [On the Utility of Learning about Humans for Human-AI Coordination](https://arxiv.org/abs/1910.05789).
+It was further adapted for the research in "Multi-Agent Reinforcement Learning using Centralized Critics in Collaborative Environments", a Dissertation Submitted to the EEMCS faculty of the Delft University of Technology for the Bachelor of Computer Science and Engineering.

 # Contents